apalache-mc/apalache/docs/src/adr/016adr-simple.md

 accepting (downside).\
 -->

-We propose introducing support for a severely restricted fragment of TLA+, named Relational TLA (rTLA for short), which covers uninterpreted first-order logic.
+We propose introducing support for a severely restricted fragment of TLA+, named Relational TLA (reTLA for short), which covers uninterpreted first-order logic.
 The simplicity of this fragment should allow Apalache to use a more straightforward encoding, both in SMT, as well as potentially in languages suited for alternative backend solvers.

 Running Apalache with this encoding would skip the model-checking pass and instead produce a standalone file containing all of the generated constraints, which could be consumed by other tools.